-- (1) The options vest 25% on each anniversary of the award date over four years. - (2) The options vest 12.5% on each six-month anniversary of the award date over four years. - (3) The options vested 100% on December 31, 2023. - (4) The RSUs vest 25% annually (a) on the first anniversary of the first day of the first full calendar month following the award date (the "Initial Vest Date"), and (b) on each of the subsequent three anniversaries of the Initial Vest Date. - (5) The RSUs vest 12.5% semi-annually (a) on the six-month anniversary of the first day of the first full calendar month following the Initial Vest Date, and (b) on each of the subsequent seven six-month anniversaries following the Initial Vest Date. - (6) Based on a value of \$79.54 per share, the closing market price of our common stock on December 29, 2023, the last trading day of 2023. - (7) The number of PRSUs represent performance at target.
-Performance is based on two primary metrics, COI and average ROIC over the three-year performance period, 2022-2024, each representing 50% of the award and measured independently.
-If performance under the primary metrics results in 100% forfeiture of the award, 100% of the award will be subject to adjustment or forfeiture based on the EBIT Margin of the Company relative to the EBIT Margin of the Executive Compensation Peer Group in the performance period.
-Assuming performance objectives are met and approved by the Talent and Compensation Committee, the PRSUs will vest in March 2025.
-Actual payout will depend on actual performance, which could range from 0% to 200%, and the value of our common stock in future periods. - (8) The number of PRSUs represent performance at target.
+(1) The options vest 25% on each anniversary of the award date over four years.

+(2) The options vest 12.5% on each six-month anniversary of the award date over four years.

+(3) The options vested 100% on December 31, 2023.

+(4) The RSUs vest 25% annually (a) on the first anniversary of the first day of the first full calendar month following the award date (the "Initial Vest Date"), and (b) on each of the subsequent three anniversaries of the Initial Vest Date.

+(5) The RSUs vest 12.5% semi-annually (a) on the six-month anniversary of the first day of the first full calendar month following the Initial Vest Date, and (b) on each of the subsequent seven six-month anniversaries following the Initial Vest Date.

+(6) The RSUs vest 100% on the two-year anniversary of the grant date.

+- (7) Based on a value of \$83.93 per share, the closing market price of our common stock on December 31, 2024, the last trading day of 2024. - (8) These PRSUs were earned based on the EBIT Margin of the Company relative to the EBIT Margin of the Executive Compensation Peer Group and vested on March 5, 2025.
+Due to Mr. Potter's departure on January 6, 2025, Mr. Potter did not meet the continued employment requirement through vest date and the shares were forfeited. - (9) The number of PRSUs represents performance at target.
 Performance is based on two primary metrics, COI and average ROIC over the three-year performance period, 2023-2025, each representing 50% of the award and measured independently.
 If performance under the primary metrics results in 100% forfeiture of the award, 100% of the award will be subject to adjustment or forfeiture based on the EBIT Margin of the Company relative to the EBIT Margin of the Executive Compensation Peer Group in the performance period.
 Assuming performance objectives are met and approved by the Talent and Compensation Committee, the PRSUs will vest in March 2026.
+Actual payout will depend on actual performance, which could range from 0% to 200%, and the value of our common stock in future periods. - (10) The number of PRSUs represents performance at target.
+Performance is based on Relative TSR versus a Comparator Group over the three-year performance period, 2024-2026.
+Assuming performance objectives are met, the PRSUs will vest on December 31, 2026, subject to approval by the Talent and Compensation Committee in early 2027.
+Actual payout will depend on actual performance, which could range from 0% to 200%, and the value of our common stock in future periods. - (11) The number of PRSUs represents performance at target.
+Performance is based on COI over the two-year performance period, 2024-2025, with an additional one-year time-based service requirement period, 2026.
+Assuming performance objectives are met and subject to Talent and Compensation Committee approval in March 2026, earned PRSUs shall vest December 31, 2026.
 Actual payout will depend on actual performance, which could range from 0% to 200%, and the value of our common stock in future periods.

-2023 Option Exercises and Stock Vested Table
+2024 Option Exercises and Stock Vested Table

-Stock Opt ions Stock Awar Stock Awards
+Stock Option ons Stock Awar ds

 Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$) Number of Shares Acquired on Vesting (1) (#) Value Realized on Vesting (\$)

 Timothy P. Boyle -

-Jim A. Swanson 3,505 328,783
+Jim A. Swanson 7,199 164,828 2,981 244,651

 Joseph P. Boyle

-Peter J. Bragdon 3,092 267,939
+Peter J. Bragdon 2,872 231,814

-Steven M. Potter 1,629 147,227
+Steven M. Potter 2,471 202,317